What-Is-Local_Banner_1.jpg

 Social

-Social benefits can include the closer interactions and connection between consumers and producers, which can build trust and relationships.
+Social benefits can include closer interactions and connections between consumers and producers, which can build trust and relationships.
 This closer sense of connectedness to food systems, origins and suppliers also helps to create a greater sense of community that gives us as consumers more ‘buy-in’ to the processes, products and people we support through our choices.
 On top of this, localised and short food supply chain schemes offer a knowledge increase for consumers that could lead to behavioural changes that filter into daily life.
 As we consumers gain new knowledge, it can empower us to make more educated decisions to support sustainable producers or practices - even outside of our own food communities.4

 Economic